TWGuide/turtle-mount/README.md

 ### This guide does not consider HC Characters

-### Blue texts are links to images 🖼️ showing routes and locations (and one's a short vid :film_frames:).
+### Blue texts are links to images 🖼️ showing routes and locations (and one's a short vid 🎞️).

 * This guide assumes that you have set your **Hearthstone** to [**Orgrimmar**](<https://imgur.com/KFRh028>) 🖼️ as you'll be able to use it later to save time.